Buying a residential property to renovate and let out or sell is the most common type of property development undertaken […]

 5. Sell to the big players

 High-profile developers always seek sites with planning permission, ready for future builds.
 But a seasoned property investor could beat them to it then sell on to them.
 Of course, you’ll have to fall on an untapped opportunity or persuade a landowner to sell to you.
 And it’s all about the long game so you’ll need patience as you await planning permission.
-It’s a risky approach but it could reap real rewards – selling land with planning permission is far more profitable than that without.
+It’s a risky approach but it could reap real rewards – selling land with planning permission is more profitable than that without.

 6. Get ahead with data analysis

 The property market is volatile and complex – not ideal for making investment choices that’ll maximise profits.
-However, data-driven market analysis gives you the opportunity to objectively examine where and when you should invest, as well as predicting the accurate value of properties.
+However, the data-driven market analysis gives you the opportunity to objectively examine where and when you should invest, as well as predicting the accurate value of properties.
 So, instead of relying on speculation or gut instinct, this sophisticated software can analyse locations based on crime rates, school ratings or traffic congestion, for example.
 Predictive analysis even lets investors determine future tenants so renovations can be done with the target market in mind.